 Pitching a tent accordingly does more than just providing insulation.
 In addition, it keeps hikers from wild animals, bugs and ticks.
 Ticks are a big menace in the jungle.
 A great tent will put this problem to bed.

 1. What is needed for winter camping?

 First, you will need a navigation tool such as a compass, map, or hiking GPS.
 Likewise, you must pack sun protection including sunglasses or sunscreen.
 On top of that, bring along illumination, first aid supplies, fire lighting equipment, repair tools, water, and food.
 Most importantly, you need a tent for shelter.
-Do not forget to pack extra clothing, gloves, and proper hiking boots for optimal insulation.
+Do not forget to pack extra clothing for cold weather protection, gloves, and proper hiking boots for optimal insulation.

 2. How can I keep my tent warm without electricity?

 To begin with, use a portable gas heater.
 Another solution for the same is to utilize hot water bottles.
 Again, try heating stones.
 Apart from that, invest in a decent sleeping bag.
-Also, remember to dress accordingly for the occasion.
+Also, remember to wear your cold weather dress accordingly for the occasion.
 Finally, ensure you have a quality tent.
 Pitch it on a good spot and insulate it well.

 3. How do you stay warm when camping in a tent?

 Primarily, layer up in time before your body temperature plummets.
 On the same note, avoid slipping into your sleeping bag while still cold.
 Similarly, get proper down insulation, great thermals, sleeping bag liners, and disposable heat packs.
 It is also wise to insulate your tent sufficiently with the help of some rugs or carpet.
 Lastly, pack some hot water bottles.

 4. How cold is too cold to camp in a tent?